 This has been borne out in a number of studies.
 A 2011 review [PDF] that considered 13 therapeutic studies—in which patients who'd just come down with the common cold were given zinc supplements, and compared to those who'd been given a placebo—found that the mineral significantly reduced the duration of the cold, and also made symptoms less severe.
 So if you feel a cold coming on, avoid overdosing on vitamin C, but you might want to try a zinc lozenge or pill to feel better sooner.

 Also known as vitamin B3, niacin is talked up as a cure for all sorts of conditions (including high cholesterol, Alzheimer's, diabetes and headaches) but in most of these cases, a prescription-strength dose of niacin has been needed to show a clear result.

 At over-the-counter strength, niacin supplements have only been proven to be effective in helping one group of people: those who have heart disease.
 A 2010 review found that taking the supplement daily reduced the chance of a stroke or heart attack in people with heart disease, thereby reducing their overall risk of death due to a cardiac event.

-Garlic, of course, is a pungent herb.
-It also turns out to be an effective treatment for high blood pressure when taken as a concentrated supplement.
+Garlic is a pungent herb.
+It has also been shown to be an effective treatment for high blood pressure, when taken as a concentrated supplement.